aio-libs/frozenlist/docs/index.rst

 A list-like structure which implements :class:`collections.abc.MutableSequence`.

-The list is *mutable* until :meth:`FrozenList.freeze` is called, after which list modifications raise :exc:`RuntimeError`.
-A :class:`FrozenList` instance is hashable, but only when frozen.
+The list is *mutable* until :meth:`~frozenlist.FrozenList.freeze` is called, after which list modifications raise :exc:`RuntimeError`.
+A :class:`~frozenlist.FrozenList` instance is hashable, but only when frozen.
 Attempts to hash a non-frozen instance will result in a :exc:`RuntimeError` exception.

 API
 ---